NFL free agency: Former Cowboys receiver Cedrick Wilson Jr. agrees to three-year deal with Dolphins

 There was an error processing your subscription.

-In Miami, Wilson ought to play a extra necessary function on offense.
+In Miami, Wilson ought to play a extra essential position on offense.
 Whereas the Dolphins have DeVante Parker and a younger star in Jaylen Waddle, Wilson is one other younger, proficient goal for Tua Tagovailoa to make the most of as he continues to grown.

+The put up NFL free agency: Former Cowboys receiver Cedrick Wilson Jr. agrees to three-year deal with Dolphins first appeared on CBS Sports.